-Unlike the Exchange Server accounts, POP3 and IMAP account do not have the Automatic Replies feature.
+Unlike the Exchange Server accounts, POP3 and IMAP account do not have the Automatic Replies feature (formally Out of Office Assistant).
 Nevertheless, you still can set up Outlook to automatically reply to some or all of your incoming email messages while you enjoy your vacation.

 Of course, it is not very convenient or may be even unsafe to leave a working machine without any supervision for a long time, but there is no other way.
 Though, some email providers (e.g. Gmail or Outlook.com) allow creating autoreplies directly on their web-sites.
 So, first of all I'd advise you to check with your email provider if it is possible to configure your vacation auto-response on their side.

 Below you will find the step-by-step instructions on how to create an out-of-office auto-response without using an Exchange Server account.
 You can do this by using an email template in combination with Outlook rules.
 But be aware that this functionality is available in Outlook 2010 starting from Office 2010 Service Pack 1.
 Okay, let’s get cracking!